Sinkhole Insurance: What It Covers, Cost & Who Needs It

 Sinkhole Insurance Cost, Who Needs It & How to Get It

 The cost of sinkhole insurance varies dramatically based on your location, your home's value, and how close you are to known sinkhole activity.
-Florida homeowners face the highest premiums because the state accounts for the vast majority of U.S. sinkhole insurance claims.
+Florida homeowners face the highest premiums because the state accounts for the vast majority of U.S. sinkhole insurance claims, with the average Florida sinkhole claim exceeding $140,000 according to the Insurance Information Institute.

 Low-risk states Often unavailable or minimal cost

-Sinkhole coverage deductibles typically range from 1% to 10% of your dwelling coverage limit.
-On a $300,000 home, a 10% deductible means you'd pay $30,000 before the policy kicks in.
+Under Florida Statute 627.706, sinkhole coverage deductibles must be offered at 1%, 2%, 5%, or 10% of your dwelling coverage limit, with corresponding premium discounts for higher deductibles.
+On a $300,000 home, a 10% deductible means you'd pay $30,000 out of pocket before the policy kicks in.

 Which States Are Most at Risk?

+The USGS estimates sinkhole damage across the country averages at least $300 million per year over the last 15 years, though there is no comprehensive national tracking system.
 Homeowners in these states should seriously evaluate their coverage.
-Much like flood insurance, sinkhole coverage is one of those protections that isn't needed — until it absolutely is.
+Much like flood insurance, sinkhole coverage is one of those protections that isn't needed until it absolutely is.

 Is Sinkhole Insurance Required?